SleipRecx/react-web-development/README.md

 #What is it?
-This project is an web application that allows people to resell books, basically the same concept as ibok.no.
+This project is a web application that allows people to resell books, basically the same concept as ibok.no.

-It allows users to register and login using the facebook, once inside it's possible to search for books, add books, remove books, and visit book seller's page.
+It allows users to register and login using the facebook, once inside it's possible to search for books, add books, remove books, and visit a book seller's page.

 ##Table of Contents
 * [Getting Started](https://bitbucket.org/trondaal/it2810-07-oppgave-3/overview#markdown-header-getting-started)